asimsinan/LLM-Research/Readme.md

 73. [Efficient Few-Shot Clinical Task Adaptation with Large Language Models](http://arxiv.org/abs/2312.07125v1), Kaipeng Zheng, Weiran Huang, Lichao Sun, 12-12-2023

-   ### Categories

     ### Abstract
     Few-shot learning has been studied to adapt models to tasks with very few samples.
 It holds profound significance, particularly in clinical tasks, due to the high annotation cost of medical images.
 Several works have explored few-shot learning on medical images, yet they still require a large number of